Effective counting on translation surfaces: Introduction

 The proof of Theorem \ref{thm:theorem} does not give any insight into the set of full measure of $\su$ which satisfy \equ{eq: what we prove main}.
-In fact it is expected that {\em every} translation surface $\su$ satisfies quadratic growth (see \cite{EMMprime} for a remarkable result in this direction).
+In fact it is expected that {\em every} translation surface $\su$ satisfies quadratic growth (see \cite{EsMiMo} for a remarkable result in this direction).
 Thus it is of interest to exhibit explicit surfaces which satisfy quadratic growth with an effective error estimate (in particular, where $\kappa$ is known).
 It is also of interest to count points in the intersection of $V(\su)$ with more general subsets of $\R^2$.
-These questions will be discussed in the forthcoming work \cite{BNRW}.
+These questions are discussed in \cite{burrin2019effective}.

 \ignore{ A result of this type was proved by Veech in the celebrated paper \cite{Vee89}.
 The subgroup of $G$ fixing a surface $\su$ is called its {\em Veech group}, and will be denoted by $\Gamma_\su$.
 We will say that $\su$ is a {\em lattice surface} if $\Gamma_\su$ is a lattice in $G$.
 Veech showed that lattice surfaces satisfy quadratic growth, and our next result is an effective version: